tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 Additionally, the individual contributor model doesn't scale for the typical engineer-to-writer ratio in most organizations &mdash; a ratio where engineers and other tech roles vastly outnumber writers.
 You might have just a handful of tech writers to support thousands of engineers.
 Tech writers often work with different product teams on a continually shifting basis, covering as much ground as possible but not having capacity to meet all needs.
 In this "itinerant" tech writer model, you can't always play individual contributor roles to write the content that each product team needs.
 Instead, writers have to shift to playing more content strategy roles around content that others develop.

-Some organizations might have product teams be responsible for creating their own documentation, with a tech writer to assist them as needed.
-However, if tech writers just tell teams to make a pull request for all doc updates, the result will likely be poor content that requires heavy editing and revision, and eventually tech writers might conclude that it would have been faster to write the content themselves.

 To elevate contributor contributions to any standard, you have to equip contributors with easy tools, simple markup, fill-in-the-blank templates, clear standards, careful feedback, immediate tools support, and other information and tooling for their effort.
-You can't do this if you're an individual contributor constantly on the hook to create documentation yourself &mdash; often without enough time to finish, let alone teaching and helping other contributors.
+You can't do this if you're an individual contributor fully dedicated to three or more full-time projects &mdash; often without enough time to finish, let alone teaching and helping other contributors.

 {% include random_ad2.html %}

 Overall, the DX content strategist provides the mechanism to elevate the content in ways that improve the developer experience on the portal.
-As a strategist, this elevation of content doesn't come from creating better content yourself but rather from all the meta-activities you do around content development and publishing that others are doing.
-These meta content-development activities might include the following:
+As a strategist, this elevation of content doesn't come from creating better content yourself but rather from all the meta-activities you do around content development and publishing.
+At a high level, these meta content-development activities might include the following:

 * Onboarding and training contributors (and providing materials to facilitate self-service onboarding)
 * Providing standard templates and guidelines for content creation